See the many faces of OneSight, from LensCrafters employees to the people we’ve helped around the world.View Gallery

 Learn how you can help give the gift of sight to people a world away.

-This year, OneSight will give over 2 million donated pairs of glasses.
+This year, OneSight will give glasses to millions of people all over the world.
 And it all starts with a single person: You.
-Visit your local LensCrafters today to donate your old glasses to someone in need.Find a store
+Your tax deductible contribution helps people in need see their best.
+Visit your local LensCrafters today to donate to OneSight.Find a store

 LensCrafters is proud to share exclusive, limited edition Oakley OneSight eyewear designed to help generate awareness and funds for vision care outreach.
 For every Oakley OneSight limited edition frame sold, LensCrafters will donate $10 to help fund OneSight programs.